nortikin/sverchok/docs/nodes/list_masks/calc_mask.rst

 Outputs
 -------

 This node has only one output: **Mask**.
-Number of items in this outuput is equal to number of items in the **Set** input.
+Number of items in this output is equal to number of items in the **Set** input.

 Example of usage